Travellers

 Form BSF552, Crew’s Effects Declaration

 Form BSF552, Crew’s Effects Declaration (formerly known as Y14) must be submitted upon the ship’s arrival at the CBSA FPOA.
 A copy should also be available on board should the CBSA require it during crew’s quarters searches.
 All crew effects which are subject to duty and taxes or subject to prohibitions or restrictions must be identified on the Form BSF552 by each crew member.
 Goods to be listed include tobacco and alcohol products, currency, firearms/weapons, and other articles.
-Each crew member must be listed on the form.
+Each crew member must be listed on the form and each crew member must sign the form.

 Crew members are entitled to personal effects, alcoholic beverages (1.14 litres of liquor, or 1.5 litres of wine, or 24 - 355 ml bottles/cans of beer), and tobacco products (200 cigarettes, 50 cigars/cigarillos, 200 tobacco sticks, and 200g manufactured tobacco).
 Alcohol and tobacco products may be located in the crew member’s cabin or on their person.
 Excess alcohol and/or tobacco must be stored in a bond room.
 Illegal items, including certain types of narcotics, firearms/weapons, and pornography, may be seized and criminal charges may be laid.